sumofat/odin_cgltf/README.md

 # Instructions

 1. Download CGLTF and build it for your platform.
-2. Replace the lib directory in cgltf.odin with the location to your direction relatively.
+2. Replace the lib directory in cgltf.odin with the location to your directory relatively.